CheckiO/checkio-empire-battle-craft/info/description.md

 print("My ID:{}".format(my_info['id']))
 ```

-... this shows a unit's ID in the battle console.
+... this shows a current unit's ID in the battle console.

 **Actions** are started with _do_.
 The Action function sends a command to a unit.
 The unit can only hold information about the last command, so every following command will overwrite previous one.
 For example, check out the following code...